 The best treatment, that I have discovered personally, for dealing with the inability to digest oxalates is to replenish the good bacteria in the gut, and try to eliminate as much of the bad bacteria as possible.
-Eliminating refined, processed foods from the diet and eating more whole grains and fresh fruits and vegetables are essential to this process.
-It can also be helpful to follow a candida cleanse and diet for a while to assist in reducing this bad gut bacteria and allowing the good bacteria to thrive.
+Eliminating refined, processed foods from the diet, and eating more whole grains and fresh fruits and vegetables are essential to this process.
+It can also be helpful to follow a candida cleanse and candida diet for a while to assist in reducing this bad gut bacteria, which will allow the good bacteria to thrive.

-*Disclaimer: Although I am passionate about the food-health connection, and have done a fair amount of research on the relationship between health and food, I am in no way, shape or form an expert!
+*Disclaimer: Although I am passionate about the food-health connection, I am in no way, shape or form an expert on oxalates, or how eating certain foods will affect different issues a person may have.
 The information I have gathered and opinions I have formed are based on my own health-specific research and on my own experiences.
-If you have a health issue you need help with, I strongly advise you to do your own research and see a professional, if necessary.
-One of the best websites I found for medical/scientific research is the National Center for Biotechnology Information.
+One of the best websites I’ve found for medical/scientific research is the National Center for Biotechnology Information.
 If you are looking for more nutritional health information, there are many medical experts interviewed during the Food Revolution Summit, which airs for free every year.
 You can find more information about Functional Medicine, including finding a practitioner, at this website: https://www.ifm.org/functional-medicine/.